 When COVID-19 first appeared, doctors knew only that some patients survived and some died.
 There is growing recognition that many people who survive the coronavirus may experience long-lasting complications.
-These so-called long haulers feel really bad after COVID-19 for many months (JAMA, online Oct.
+These so-called long-haulers feel really bad after COVID-19 for many months (JAMA, online Oct.
 5, 2020).
-This “long COVID” appears to affect a lot more people that originally believed (The Lancet, Jan.
+This “long COVID” appears to affect a lot more people than originally believed (The Lancet, Jan.
 8, 2021).
+Now doctors think they have a clue to who might suffer.

-There are now a number of studies clarifying how often people feel bad after COVID-19 “recovery.”
-Doctors conducted one of these investigations in Wuhan, where people were infected earliest.
+Even after recovering from COVID-19 infections, a substantial proportion of people report symptoms that last for many months.
+Some suffer neurological problems such as headaches, trouble concentrating, tinnitus or loss of the sense of smell.
+A number of studies clarify how often people feel bad after COVID-19 “recovery.”
+Doctors conducted one of these investigations in Wuhan, an early focus of infection.
 We describe their findings below.
-In addition, we discuss the results of two recent reports, one from Britain and one from the VA in the US.
+In addition, we discuss the results of two reports on long-lasting COVID symptoms, one from Britain and one from the VA in the US.

 British researchers tracked nearly 48,000 COVID patients who were discharged from hospitals there (medRxiv, Jan.
 15, 2021).
 About 30% were re-admitted over the next several weeks and 12.3% died.
 People experienced serious breathing problems, heart attacks, heart failure, arrhythmias, strokes diabetes and chronic kidney disease.

 A similar study followed more than 2,000 veterans diagnosed with COVID-19 and discharged from 132 VA hospitals (JAMA, Jan.
 19, 2021).
-Within two months of leaving the hospital, 27% of these patients were either readmitted or died.
+Within two months of discharge, 27% of these patients came back to the hospital or died.
 Post-COVID syndrome, as doctors now term these complications, deserves more attention.

-With only about one year of experience with SARS-CoV-2 and its resulting infection, COVID-19, we don’t yet know very much about long term consequences.
+With less than two years of experience with SARS-CoV-2 and its resulting infection, COVID-19, we don’t yet know much about long term consequences.
 A study of patients in Wuhan, the Chinese city hit earliest in the pandemic, is sobering.

 The research, published in The Lancet (Jan.
 8, 2021), followed up on more than 1,700 individuals discharged from hospitals between January and May of last year.
 All had been hospitalized with COVID-19.